 Math students everywhere will be eating pies in class this week in celebration of what is known as Pi Day, the 14th day of the 3rd month.

 The symbol π (pronounced paɪ in English) is the sixteenth letter of the Greek alphabet and is used in mathematics to stand for a real number of special significance.
 When π is written in decimal notation, it begins 3.14, suggesting the date 3/14.
-In fact, the decimal expansion of π begins 3.1415, so this year’s Pi Day, whose date we can abbreviate as 3/14/15, is said to be of special significance, a once-per-century coincidence.
-(Yet we might anticipate a similar claim next year on 3/14/16, since 3.1416 is a closer approximation to π than is 3.1415.)
+In fact, the decimal expansion of π begins 3.1415, so Pi Day 2015, whose date was abbreviated as 3/14/15, was said to be of special significance, a once-per-century coincidence.
+(The same was said about the following year, on 3/14/16, since 3.1416 is a closer approximation to π than is 3.1415.)

 Besides a reason to enjoy baked goods while feeling mathematically in-the-know, just what is π anyway?

 It’s defined to be the ratio between the circumference of a circle and the diameter of that circle.
 This ratio is the same for any size circle, so it’s intrinsically attached to the idea of circularity.
 The circle is a fundamental shape, so it’s natural to wonder about this fundamental ratio.
 People have been doing so going back at least to the ancient Babylonians.